CCU-CIS-330-01-SP18/Exercises/ClassHierarchyAndCollections/ClassHierarchyAndCollections/ReadMe.txt

     GPS coordinates for a contact.
 That is, each class that "has a" location could implemente the ILocatable interface.

 5. Define at least one collection property for one class that should contain instances of another class.
-For example, the School class could have a colleciton of Students (ex: public List<Student> Students { get; }).
+For example, the School class could have a collection of Students (ex: public List<Student> Students { get; }).
 Or, the Business class could have a list of
     Clients.

 6. Create a test project that contains least one automated test for each class, confirming that you can create an instance of the class, that the